ichimokumike-netizen/Workspace/directives/neverloseajob-brand.md

 - repetitive intake
 - juggling five tasks at once
 - burnout

-Your people stay the voice, soul, and warmth of your company.
-We take the pressure off — not the paycheck.
+Your staff is the voice, soul, and warmth of your company.
+We free them from repetitive tasks that technology is good at doing, so they can do the valuable work only humans can do.

 #### 2. Your Customers Will Never Feel "Automated"